carrot-ar/carrot/README.md

 ```

-The next and most interesting function to note is the AddParam(s) functions.
-They allow the developer to append key-value pair(s) to a custom response.
+The next and most interesting functions to note are the AddParam(s) functions.
+They allow the developer to append key-value pairs to a custom response.

 ``` go